-An aerial image showing the surrounding terrain is presented in Figure 4 for a range of 1.3km from the edge of the proximity model used for the wind tunnel study.
-The resulting mean and gust terrain and height multipliers at the site location are presented in Table 1, referenced to the study reference height (which is approximately half of the height of the subject development since typically we are most interested in the wind effects at the ground plane).
+An aerial image showing the surrounding terrain is presented in Figure 3 for a range of 3.6km from the edge of the proximity model used for the wind tunnel study.
+The resulting mean and gust terrain and height multipliers at the site location are presented in Table 1, referenced to the study reference height (which is approximately half of the height of the Base Case Massing, the tallest of the massing cases, since typically we are most interested in the wind effects at the ground plane).
 Details of the boundary layer wind profiles at the site are combined with the regional wind model (see Section 4) to determine the site wind speeds.